 The purpose of this assignment is to get us off to a strong start by covering some pre-requisites including Statistics vocabulary.
-This will ensure that we have sufficient time to cover all of the material in the course and ample time to review for the AP exam.
+This will ensure that we have sufficient time to cover all of the material in the course and ample time to review for the end-of-year exams.